Howard Hughes: Luxury yacht

 In 1933, Hughes made a purchase of a luxury steam yacht named the Rover, which was previously owned by Scottish shipping magnate James Mackay, 1st Earl of Inchcape.
-"I have never seen the Rover but bought it on the blueprints, photographs and the reports of Lloyd's surveyors.
+Hughes stated that "I have never seen the Rover but bought it on the blueprints, photographs and the reports of Lloyd's surveyors.
 My experience is that the English are the most honest race in the world."
 Hughes renamed the yacht Southern Cross and later sold her to Swedish entrepreneur Axel Wenner-Gren.

 1936 automobile accident

 On July 11, 1936, Hughes struck and killed a pedestrian named Gabriel S. Meyer with his car at the corner of 3rd Street and Lorraine in Los Angeles.
 After the crash, Hughes was taken to the hospital and certified as sober, but an attending doctor made a note that Hughes had been drinking.
 A witness to the crash told police that Hughes was driving erratically and too fast and that Meyer had been standing in the safety zone of a streetcar stop.
 Hughes was booked on suspicion of negligent homicide and held overnight in jail until his attorney, Neil S. McCarthy, obtained a writ of habeas corpus for his release pending a coroner's inquest.
-By the time of the coroner's inquiry, however, the witness had changed his story and claimed that Meyer had moved directly in front of Hughes's car.
+By the time of the coroner's inquiry, however, the witness had changed his story and claimed that Meyer had moved directly in front of Hughes' car.
 Nancy Bayly (Watts), who was in the car with Hughes at the time of the crash, corroborated this version of the story.
 On July 16, 1936, Hughes was held blameless by a coroner's jury at the inquest into Meyer's death.
 Hughes told reporters outside the inquiry, "I was driving slowly and a man stepped out of the darkness in front of me".

 Marriage to Jean Peters

 On January 12, 1957, Hughes married actress Jean Peters at a small hotel in Tonopah, Nevada.
 The couple met in the 1940s, before Peters became a film actress.
 They had a highly publicized romance in 1947 and there was talk of marriage, but she said she could not combine it with her career.
 Some later claimed that Peters was "the only woman [Hughes] ever loved", and he reportedly had his security officers follow her everywhere even when they were not in a relationship.
 Such reports were confirmed by actor Max Showalter, who became a close friend of Peters while shooting Niagara (1953).
-Showalter told an interviewer that because he frequently met with Peters, Hughes's men threatened to ruin his career if he did not leave her alone.
+Showalter told an interviewer that because he frequently met with Peters, Hughes' men threatened to ruin his career if he did not leave her alone.